The scapegoat is often the child who will not say how high every time the narcissist says jump.

-The narcissists Scapegoat, what it is, what happens to you, ways to recover.
+The narcissists’ Scapegoat, what it means, what happens to you, ways to recover.

 The definition of the scapegoat child is someone who is assigned to take all the blame, to be the reason behind any family fallouts, anything that’s not going how the narcissist wants, it can happen to anyone within the family unit, or even a work environment when the boss makes one person to blame for any and all mistakes, even mistakes that have not happened.
 Within the dynamics of the family, friends or work the narcissist will try their absolute best to gather an army of enablers, the flying monkeys, to join in the narcissist’s games and cause more cognitive dissonance to the scapegoat.